 - Buy in bulk.
-Buy as much as you can in bulk: dry or canned food, soap, sunblock, office supplies and more.
-You may need to redesign your pantry to fit bulk items.
+Buy as much as you can in bulk: dry or canned food, soap, sunblock, office supplies, and more.
+You may need to redesign your pantry to fit bulky items.
 If you have a local Mr. Handyman®, ask them to install more shelving so everything can be organized.

 - Repair; don’t replace.
 Instead of replacing your microwave or other plastic-heavy appliances, look for a nearby Mr. Appliance® to repair them.
 Instead of tossing dirty or old kids’ toys, clean them up and donate them.
 If you absolutely can’t repair an electronic device, recycle it properly.

 Use Less Plastic Outside the House

 Plastic use doesn’t end at your front door!
 Find ways to reduce plastic use in your yard or out in the world.